fBoni/fBoni/README.md

 > From lifelong player to aspiring game developer — now it's my turn to create.

 ## 🧙‍♂️ About Me
-I was born in 1986 in São Paulo, Brazil <br>
+I was born in 1986 in São Paulo, Brazil. <br>
 Pronouns: He/Him/His<br>
-Fun fact: I'm orange belt in <a href="https://www.niten.org.br/penaespada/penaartigos/iaijutsu_iaido.html" target="_blank">Iaijutsu</a><br>
+Fun fact: I'm orange belt in <a href="https://www.niten.org.br/penaespada/penaartigos/iaijutsu_iaido.html" target="_blank">Iaijutsu.</a><br>

 ## 🏹 Professional Life
-I'm currently working as a regulatory analyst at a digital bank, but my goal is to transition to a career in game development<br>
+I'm currently working as a regulatory analyst at a digital bank, but my goal is to transition to a career in game development.<br>
 I also have a degree in audiovisual, and I like working with audio and video.<br>

 ## ⚔️ My Journey